Skip advert

 Advertisement - Article continues below

-The car still feels heavy and wide, just surprisingly willing, and there are two basic issues that sap your enthusiasm.
-The first is the steering, which is dead on centre and heavy and resistant away from centre.
-The second, which also makes getting into a flow difficult, is the brake feel; the pedal is dead on step in, so you end up chasing the bite point when you simply wanted to check your speed.
+The car still feels heavy and wide, just surprisingly willing.
+However, there are two basic issues that sap your enthusiasm and interrupt your efforts to establish a flow and a rhythm.
+The first is the steering, which is woolly and lacking feel on-centre, and heavy and resistant moving away from centre.
+The second is the brake pedal feel, which is initially rather dead, so you end up chasing the bite point when you simply wanted to check your speed.

-That said, the steering was absolutely spot on later in our drive, on derestricted autobahn, where the acceleration is still staggering.
-The way it piles on speed from 124mph to 186mph is unreal.
-I imagine it hits its top speed of 199mph like most cars hit the rev limiter in second gear.
-At monster speeds it feels rock solid, relaxed almost, and the sight of its aggressive front end in the mirror clears the outside lane effectively too.
-This feels very much like the natural habitat of the AMG’s hybrid GT.
+That said, the steering is absolutely spot-on later in our drive, on a derestricted autobahn, where the acceleration is still staggering.
+The way the GT piles on speed well into three figures is unreal.
+I imagine it hits its top speed of 199mph (320kph) like most cars hit the rev-limiter in second gear.
+At monster speeds it feels rock-solid, relaxed almost, and the sight of its aggressive front end in the mirror clears the outside lane effectively too.
+This feels very much like the hybrid GT’s natural habitat.

 Mercedes-AMG GT 63 S E Performance specs